Osprey Syncro 10 Review

-While some hydration packs have come equipped with gizmos and features galore, the Osprey Syncro 10 has found a sweet spot for riders, hikers, and runners.
+While some hydration packs come equipped with gizmos and features galore, the Osprey Syncro 10 finds a sweet spot for riders, hikers, and runners.
 The pack has several cool features like an inline quick disconnect fitting for easy cleaning and filling, as well as several specialty storage pockets and even a removable rain cover.
-Maybe best of all is the highly breathable mesh back panel that will keep you cool.
+Maybe best of all is the highly breathable mesh back panel that keeps you cool.

 Ease of Drinking

 The Hydrapak Blaster valve didn't provide the highest flow rates in our test (that went to CamelBak's bite valve) but fell somewhere in the middle.
 While it was not difficult to find the best spot to bite on the valve, the Hydrapak bite valves are a bit positional.
 After using the valve a couple of times, the best location to bite for the maximum flow was apparent.
 The Hydrapak Blaster valves also feature a shut-off function, easily used by a 90-degree rotation of the valve itself - to a marked stop point on the housing of the valve.

 The Syncro 10 is supplied with a 2.5-liter Hydraulics LT hydration bladder, which is similar to the Osprey Raptor 10 but 0.5 liters smaller.
 The bladder is stored inside the main compartment of the pack and has a quick disconnect fitting, which is conveniently located at the top of the bladder, in an inline position on the drinking tube.